White flag: Widespread adoption in the Middle Ages and the Capet Dynasty

 Its use may have expanded across continents (e.g., Portuguese chronicler Gaspar Correia, writing in the 1550s, claims that in 1502, an Indian ruler, the Zamorin of Calicut, dispatched negotiators bearing a "white cloth tied to a stick", "as a sign of peace", to his enemy Vasco da Gama.
 In 1625, Hugo Grotius in De jure belli ac pacis (On the Law of War and Peace), one of the foundational texts in international law, recognized the white flag as a "sign, to which use has given a signification"; it was "a tacit sign of demanding a parley, and shall be as obligatory, as if expressed by words".

-Early Islamic caliphates
+Islamic use

 The Umayyad dynasty (661–750) used white as their symbolic color as a reminder of Muhammad's first battle at Badr.

 The Alids and the Fatimid dynasty also used white in opposition to the Abbasids, who used black as their dynastic color.
 For the same reason, the color white was adopted by other Shia regimes, like the Qarmatians of Bahrayn, and the Zaydi rulers in northern Iran and Yemen.

+The Sunni Khanate of Kokand (1709–1876) also used a white banner.